The ABCs of health literacy

 Ethnic minorities, the elderly, immigrants and low-income individuals and families in particular face a number of challenges to understanding their health care choices, including a lack of educational opportunities and cognitive decline as well as cultural and language barriers.
 In fact, those with limited proficiency in English report poor health status at twice the rate as English-speaking populations.
 And as one study found, this disparity is even more prevalent among Spanish-speaking patients, with 74 percent having less-than-adequate health literacy compared to 7 percent of English-speaking patients.

 As a result, these vulnerable populations are at an increased risk of poor health outcomes and tend to utilize higher-cost emergency room services and be admitted to the hospital at a higher rate.
 According to the latest data, it is estimated that the overall annual cost of low health literacy to the U.S. economy is between $106 and $236 billion.
-And a recent study of veterans’ medical data from 2007-2009 found that the estimated cost of care for veterans with marginal and inadequate health literacy was $143 million more than those with adequate health literacy.
+And a study of veterans’ medical data from 2007-2009 found that the estimated cost of care for veterans with marginal and inadequate health literacy was $143 million more than those with adequate health literacy.

 How do we address lack of health literacy?